Pringlez/ACCServerManager/docs/docker/acc-server/README.md

 ### Running ACC Server Docker Container:
 You wouldn't normally run this container manually, the ACC Manager application interfaces with the docker engine to manage multiple ACC Server containers.
-However, your free to use run these containers outside of the ACC Manager.
+However, your free to use run these containers outside the ACC Manager.

 Container parameters:
 * **name** - Name of the running docker container